trinker/dasonk.github.com/index.md

 ---
 layout: page
-title: Sample first page!
+title: Raptor Hunting
-tagline: Don't forget it
+tagline: A blog about R and statistics
 ---
 {% include JB/setup %}